tax saving tips switzerland

 5. Part-time jobs

-Income which you earn from an additional, part-time job has to be taxed in full.
-The federal government and some cantons let you deduct 20 percent of your side salary towards occupational costs as a flat deduction.
-The requirement is that the deduction is at least 800 francs for one tax year, which is possible if you earn 4000 francs or more from a part-time employment.
-The flat deduction is limited to 2400 francs.
+Income that you earn from an additional, part-time job has to be taxed in full.
+The federal government and most cantons let you deduct 20 percent (a minimum of 800 francs and a maximum of 2400 francs) of your secondary salary as a flat tax deduction towards occupational costs.
 If you want to deduct more than that, you need to provide documents to prove your expenses.

-Aside from costs for continuing education and commuting, there are many more work-related costs which are tax-deductible.
+Aside from costs for continuing education and commuting, there are many more work-related costs that are also tax-deductible.
 These include spending on required clothing, workplace meals, and necessary computers and reference books.
-Depending on the cost in question, you can either claim a flat deduction or deduct the effective costs (proof is required for the latter).
+Depending on the specific cost in question, you can either claim a flat tax deduction or deduct the actual costs (proof is required for the latter).

-The direct federal tax and the canton of Zurich allow for a 2000-franc tax deduction for lower incomes.
+Federal income tax and the some cantons (Zurich, Bern, Lucerne, and Vaud, for example) have a 2000-franc tax deduction for smaller incomes.
 Above that threshold, the deduction is 3 percent of your net salary, maximum 4000 francs per year.
-For costs which exceed that threshold, you can deduct the actual amount, but you must provide proof of these expenses.
+You can deduct costs that exceed that limit, but only if you provide proof of the expenses.

 7. Pillar 3a

-You can deduct money which you pay into the pillar 3a (but not the pillar 3b) from your taxable income.
-This applies to money paid into pillar 3a retirement account and investment vehicles like pillar 3a retirement funds and asset management solutions.
-This deduction also includes premiums paid for term life insurance and disability insurance which falls under the pillar 3a.
+You can deduct money that you pay into the pillar 3a (but not the pillar 3b) from your taxable income.
+This applies to money paid into pillar 3a retirement accounts and pillar 3a investment vehicles like pillar 3a retirement funds and pillar 3a asset management solutions.
+This deduction also includes premiums paid for term life insurance and disability insurance that falls under the pillar 3a.
 The amount you can deduct is limited to the maximum annual pillar 3a contribution.

 From a tax perspective, it can be beneficial to divide your pillar 3a retirement savings between multiple accounts.
 That way you can minimize the retirement capital withdrawal taxes when you withdraw at retirement.
-You can find more information about taxes in the pillar 3a here.
+You can find more information about pillar 3a tax rules here.

 It is also important to note that assets in the pillar 3a (retirement account balances, for example) do not have to be declared as taxable wealth for wealth tax purposes.
 That means you do not pay wealth tax on pillar 3a savings.